 * repetitive data in the discussion can be minimized

-Response: As recommended, some repetitive sentences in discussion section were minimized.
-For example, I minimized the sentences about the description of housing problems and language difficulties that were already presented in findings section (page 14, paragraphs 3-4).
-Instead this, I directly discussed about these issues on the more theoretical level and compare the findings with prior literature.
+Response: As recommended, some repetitive information in the discussion section was minimized.
+For example, I cut down the sentences describing housing problems and language difficulties, which were already presented in the findings section (page 14, paragraphs 3-4).
+Instead, I discussed these issues on a more theoretical level and compared the findings with prior literature.

 Responses to reviewer 2 Reviewer #2: Immigrant caregiver stress (and experiences) is an important topic, and overall the project appears to have elicited rich qualitative narratives.